Sovereign compute for small collectives: technical implementation guide

 1.3 Power and cooling

-1600W sustained is significant but not exotic—it’s about the same as a large space heater.
-Standard Australian residential outlets are 10 A at 240 V (2400 W), which is fine as long as it’s on its own circuit; we’d want an electrician to install a dedicated 20 A circuit for anything larger (4800 W at 240 V), which is a routine job.
-We’ll want adequate room ventilation or a dedicated cooling solution if we keep the machine in a small space.
+1600W sustained is about the draw of a large space heater.
+Standard Australian outlets are 10 A at 240 V (2400 W), fine on a dedicated circuit; an electrician installing a 20 A circuit (4800 W) is a routine job if we want headroom.
+We’ll want decent ventilation if the machine lives in a small room.
+At Australian retail rates (~$0.30/kWh), running 24/7 costs about ~$350 AUD/month.

 Quantization Model size in memory Fits in 252GB HBM?
-HBM remaining for KV cache Quality impact
+HBM left for KV cache Quality impact

 BF16 (full) ~470 GB No N/A Baseline